Guest post by Jan Hoekman, co-founder of GlassDollar.

 To illustrate, imagine you are looking for the most interesting investors in the Fintech space.
 We ran exactly this search in the screenshot above for the United States.
 To show that Right Side Capital is likely interested in such an investment opportunity right now, we need to first figure out their historical investment activity as a preparatory step.
 The same needs to be repeated for every investor in our database, roughly thirty thousand of them.

 Evaluating an investor's investment activity means analyzing every company within its portfolio, then finding patterns that form the basis for the user’s search later.
 This quickly becomes an issue when we are analyzing the deals involving more than 100k portfolio companies.
 As we mentioned earlier, whenever the data shows gaps, is poorly translated, or in the wrong format, we need to step in by manually searching for news articles and mentions using Google to fill in the data and maintain quality.

 Nevertheless, there remains a degree of artificiality associated to any classification.
 We reduce the individuality of a company’s business model to an overarching industry with the purpose of segmenting reality.
-This necessarily produces noise – i.e. Airbnb is in the travel industry, but certainly differs to booking.com or even real hotels.
+This necessarily produces noise - i.e. Airbnb is in the travel industry, but certainly differs from booking.com or even real hotels.
 We will not be able to reflect that with any classification, but we could try to get quality as high as possible.

 Enter MonkeyLearn, tackling industry classification gaps in our source data.

 For most companies, we already have a text description of their activities in our source data which usually makes it clear what industry the business is in.
 If we do not have a description, it can generally be obtained with relative ease using the API of Clearbit or FullContact.

 For source data where no industry is given, we can make use of that description, and automatically classify that company into the corresponding industries using MonkeyLearn.
 The aim is to replace our manual google search essentially.